shayanb/ethduties/README.md

 1. **Configure Beacon Node**:
    - Use local beacon node (default: http://localhost:5052)
-   - Or check "Use Public Beacon Node" for a pre-configured public endpoint
+   - Or select a public beacon node from the dropdown in Settings (note: public nodes may have rate limits)

 2. **Add Validators**:
    - Enter validator public key (0x...) or validator index
    - Paste comma-separated list of validators (e.g., `1234,5678,9012`)
    - Import from JSON file using the Import button (includes all settings)
    - Export all validators with labels and settings using the Export button
+   - Customize validator labels by clicking on any validator's public key

 3. **Fetch Duties**:
    - Click "Fetch Duties" to retrieve upcoming duties
    - Enable auto-refresh for automatic updates

 4. **Enable Notifications**:
-   - **Browser**: Click "Enable Browser Notifications"
+   - **Desktop**: Click "Enable Desktop Notifications" for browser-based notifications
-   - **Telegram**: Start chat with your bot, send `/start`, copy chat ID, and enable
+   - **Telegram**: Start chat with [@EthDuties_bot](https://t.me/EthDuties_bot), send `/start` to get your chat ID, enter it in Settings, and click "Enable Telegram Notifications"

+5. **Dashboard Mode**:
+   - Click "Dashboard Mode" at the bottom of the page for a full-screen monitoring view
+   - Perfect for displaying on dedicated monitors or TV screens

 ## Notification Settings

-- Choose which duty types to notify about
+- Choose which duty types to notify about (proposer duties, attester duties, sync committee duties)
-- Set notification threshold (5 min to 1 hour before duty)
+- Set notification threshold (5 minutes to 1 hour before duty)
+- Configure separate settings for desktop and Telegram notifications
+- Desktop notifications can include sound and persistent display options
 - Notifications automatically trigger when duties approach

 ## Import/Export Format